 10 Styling tips on making a rented house a home without breaking the rules

 Adding your personal touch to a rental property will make it feel like your own.
-You can achieve a beautiful and cosy space without breaking the rules.
+You can achieve a beautiful and cosy space without breaking the rules by applying the following styling tips.

 1- Add removable wallpaper.